Why do cats stand on their hind legs?

 I’m giving you a bit of advice.
 You can use this to your advantage and train her to stand on command if you want to impress your friends.

-They have a genetic mutation, which resulted in short, stumpy legs.
-As a result, they have a low gravity center.
+They have a genetic mutation that results in short, stumpy legs.
+As a result, they have a low center of gravity.

-Some cats born with disabilities also might learn to compensate by standing on their hind legs and hopping around like kangaroos.
+Some cats born with disabilities also might learn to compensate by standing on their rear legs and hopping around like kangaroos.

 Both were born without properly formed front paws, but they still live a full life.